TonkomoLLC/chtMultiRegionReactingFoamTutorial/README.md

 # chtMultiRegionReactingFoamTutorial
-Tutorial for chtMultiRegionReactingFoam (transient) for OpenFOAM 4.0 and OpenFOAM 5.0.
+Tutorial for chtMultiRegionReactingFoam (transient) for OpenFOAM-dev